uoe-agents/IGP2/docs/new_behaviour.md

 Macro actions are the core of behaviour in IGP2.
 Both prediction and planning are performed on the level of macro actions, and vehicles execute macro actions on the surface level.

-The task of macro actions is to parameterise, initialise, and chain maneuvers together, to track the state of these maneuvers, and to advance to new maneuvers once the current ones have terminated.
+The task of macro actions is to parametrise, initialise, and chain maneuvers together, to track the state of these maneuvers, and to advance to new maneuvers once the current ones have terminated.

 To create a new macro action, you should create a new class which inherits from the class `igp2.planlibrary.macro_action.MacroAction`.
 The parent class `MacroAction` defines three main methods that should be overwritten before the macro action can be used.